-To utilize metals of all type, some process such as milling, drilling and cutting remain very similar to those processes dating back over the decades.
-But certainly the most revolutionary of modern times was the introduction of laser processing.
+To utilize metals of all type, some process such as milling, drilling, and cutting remain very similar to those processes dating back over the decades.
+One of the most revolutionary of modern times is the introduction of laser processing.
 Lasers today can process metals measured in inches of thickness or as thin as foils.
-But in very high precision and critical applications such as hermitic sealing, lasers can be the best tool of choice for those materials typically under 2mm with exceptional results.
+But in very high precision and critical applications such as hermetic sealing, lasers can be the best tool of choice for those materials typically under 2mm providing exceptional results.

 While the above may sound like the perfect panacea process for everyone, there are some factors that need to be considered in the decision.
 A few of the most significant may include:

-- The proper cost justification, weighing in options such as initial costs, volume or variety of product processed, elimination of other cost such as conventional tooling, scrap or other labor.
+- The proper cost justification, weighing in options such as initial costs, volume or variety of product processed, elimination of other costs such as conventional tooling, scrap or other labor.

 - In applications like welding or fusing, since there is rarely a filler material added in the process, consistency of the incoming components is important and needs to be understood.

 - In some cases there could be undesirable fumes generated that need to be understood and the best and most cost effective way to address.

 - Overall cycle time and throughput.
 For example, lasers most likely will not replace high-speed stamping, but if flexibility is needed and